Laterunner/Chess_Game_Tracker/README.md

 A scoresheet is shown during the game and could be printed out after the game.
 For there is a link to lichess/analysis with the game data.

 Abbreviations:

-FEN:  Forsyth Edwards Notation,
+FEN:  Forsyth Edwards Notation
-UCI:  Universal Chess Interface,
+UCI:  Universal Chess Interface
-SAN:  Standard Chess Notation,
+SAN:  Standard Chess Notation
-PGN:  Portable Game Notation,
+PGN:  Portable Game Notation

 References:
 1. Murat Sahin    https://github.com/sta314/chess_state_recognition
 2. Tobi Adewoye   https://github.com/tikul/fen-to-png